bbauska/UofM-AdvStyling/readme.md

 extra styling.

 The important thing for the layout was to make everything display block.
-So, let\'s take a look at what we have for a second.
-We have our navigation bar and it\'s off to the side as we were hoping.
+So, let&apos;s take a look at what we have for a second.
+We have our navigation bar and it&apos;s off to the side as we were hoping.
 And it only takes up some of the space.
 But we really wanted the content to be next to it.
 We wanted it to be over here to the side.
 And instead, it ended up underneath.